pyemimaa/portofolio/index.md

 ## Data Visualization (Data : Titanic)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/17H4Fk85kESsdkufatJRsFA4dShtgXB8M)

-<div style="text-align: justify"> Data Visualization is the graphical representation of information and data by using visual elements like charts,graphs,maps,etc. Data visualization tools provide an accessible way to see and understand trends, outliers, and patterns in data.
-In this case, i used Titanic dataset to visualize the information contained in it.
-Data visualization with the Titanic dataset helps us understand the dynamics of the tragic event and sheds light on factors that influenced survival.
+<div style="text-align: justify"> Data Visualization is the graphical representation of information and data by using visual elements like charts,graphs,maps,etc. In this case, i used Titanic dataset to visualize the information contained in it.
 By visually representing the data, we can identify trends, patterns, and correlations that might not be immediately apparent in the raw dataset.
-These visualizations aid in storytelling, exploration, and the communication of insights derived from the Titanic dataset.  </div>
+These visualizations aid in storytelling, exploration, and the communication of insights derived from the Titanic dataset.
+In this project, visualization is carried out as follows:
+1. Barplot: plot of the number of passengers based passangers' class, survived category, gender, and embarked.
+2. Boxplot and distplot: distribution plot of passangers' age, passangers' fare, and passangers' siblings/spouses aboard.
+3. Scatterplot: plot of the relationship between passengers' parch and survived category, passangers' siblings/spouses aboard and survived category.
+4. Pie chart: number of passengers based on survived, passangers' class, embarked, and gender. </div>

 <center><img src="images/topic78.png"/></center>